aragon/aragon-wiki/docs/documentation/audits/audit01_report_dossa.md

 # Aragon 0.5 Audit by Adam Dossa

+*This was the initial review of the AragonOS system that powers the v0.5 release of Aragon.
+Further audits and public bug bounty programs are scheduled to begin in early January 2018.*

+*All the changes triggered as result of the audit can be found in the [aragon-core](https://github.com/aragon/aragon-core/issues?utf8=✓&q=label%3Aaudit+) and [aragon-apps](https://github.com/aragon/aragon-apps/issues?utf8=✓&q=label%3Aaudit+) repos*

 *The original PDF report has been converted to Markdown for easier reading.
 You can download unmodified report from the auditor here:*

 *[Download original PDF](audit01_report_dossa.pdf)*